 Case study 1: A sample segment analysis

-The General Motors Company designs, builds and sells passenger vehicles worldwide.
+The General Motors Company designs, builds, and sells passenger vehicles worldwide.
 According to its annual report, the company performed strongly overall, but a closer look suggested that there was significant variation from region to region.
-North America was strongly profitable and Asia, the Pacific Rim and Eastern Europe (collectively the GM International Operations segment) comfortable so.
+North America was strongly profitable.
+Asia, the Pacific Rim, and Eastern Europe (collectively, the GM International Operations segment) are doing OK.
 The primary European markets, however, generated significant operating losses.1

 |Share of Company's Passenger Vehicle Sales, by $US-equivalent revenue||Share of Company's Passenger Vehicle Sales, by number of vehicles sold||Earnings before interest and taxes ($US Bn)|

 |GM International Operations||17%||36%||$2,191|

 Note that in the 2012 report to shareholders, this information was collected in a single table, but in the 2011 report, it was scattered about in the management discussion.
 Also keep in mind that these disparities by themselves may not signal any particular course of action, but they may simply reflect an object lesson in diversification, especially if changing economic fortunes alter the earnings distribution.
 Moreover, GM's product development and manufacturing are unified and globalized.
 The Buick Encore subcompact crossover, for example, is actually sold worldwide under several different GM nameplates.
 It was designed in Europe and is assembled in South Korea for the US market, so only its final sales can be fully attributed by segment.